Iaguitow/mysqlAPI/README.md

-# mysqlAPI: Execute this query before try teste the project.
+# mysqlAPI: Execute this query before try test the project.

 -- --------------------------------------------------------
 -- Host:                         127.0.0.1